 If a corporation distributes dividends to the owners, they must report and pay personal income tax on these amounts.
 And because dividends, unlike salaries and bonuses, are not tax-deductible, the corporation must also pay taxes on them.
 This means that dividends are taxed twice -- once to the corporation and again to the shareholders.
 Smaller corporations rarely face this problem: Because their owners typically work for the corporation as employees, the corporation can pay them in the form of tax-deductible salaries and bonuses, rather than taxable dividends.

 The scheme of taxation described in this article applies only to regular corporations, called C corporations.
 By contrast, a corporation that has elected S corporation status pays taxes like a partnership or limited liability company (LLC): All corporate profits or losses "pass through" the business and are reported on the owners' personal income tax returns.
-To learn more about S corporations, see S Corporation Facts.
+To learn more about S corporations, see S Corporations.

 Benefits of the Separate Corporate Income Tax